-A critical element to any company’s cybersecurity program is having security controls and policies in place which are customized for their business.
+A critical element to any company’s cybersecurity program is having security controls and policies in place that are customized for their business.

 Through cybersecurity awareness training, users are brought up to speed on an organization’s IT security procedures, policies and best practices.
 These education modules not only help to ensure staff is aware of these principles but that they also follow and understand them.

-Training employees about safe online computing, strong passwords, social engineering and more, will help mold your organization into your first line of cyber defense and ensure the confidentiality of sensitive business data.
+To create a culture of cybersecurity in your workplace,training employees about safe online computing, strong passwords, social engineering and more is essential in molding your organization into your first line of cyber defense and ensuring the confidentiality of sensitive business data.

 Satisfied Clients and Shareholders

 A data breach can dissolve any confidence that customers may have had in a company, or motivate clients to leave, while others pursue legal repercussions to impose further damage.